bokshi-gh/http-library/README.md

 - Handle HTTP requests and responses
 - Encode and decode HTTP requests and responses
+- Directly load environment variables from a .env file
 - Easy to integrate as a static or shared library

 ## Installation